-Terms of restricted stock awards and stock option agreements, including vesting requirements, are determined by the Board of Directors, subject to the provisions of the applicable stock option plan.
+Terms of restricted stock awards and stock option agreements, including vesting requirements, are determined by the Compensation Committee of the Board of Directors or the Board of Directors, subject to the provisions of the applicable stock option plan.
 Options and restricted stock awards granted by the Company generally vest based on the grantee's continued service with the Company during a specified period following grant.
 Awards generally vest ratably over four years, with a 25% cliff vesting at the one year anniversary for new employee awards.
 During 2013, the Company also granted a pool of option awards which vest ratably over one year.
-All awards are exercisable from the date of grant for a period of ten years.
-Stock-based compensation expense recognized during the three and nine months ended September 30, 2014 and 2013 was as follows:
+During the three months ended March 31, 2015, the Company granted options to purchase 497,100 shares of common stock to employees, which contain performance-based vesting criteria.
+Performance-based vesting criteria for these options primarily relate to milestone events specific to the Company's corporate goals, including but not limited to certain clinical and regulatory development milestones related to the Company's product candidates.
+Recognition of stock-based compensation expense associated with these performance-based stock options commences when the performance condition is considered probable of achievement using management's best estimates.
+As of March 31, 2015, no performance-based milestones had been achieved, achievement of the milestones was not deemed probable and no expense has been recognized related to these awards.